openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 The GPIO module supports open-drain operation for pins configured as outputs.
 Open-drain is a specific output driver configuration where the GPIO pin can either pull the signal to ground (logic '0') or release it to a high-impedance state, but cannot actively drive it to a high voltage level (logic '1').
 This configuration requires an external pull-up resistor to achieve a logic '1' state.

-The external pull-up resistor (typically 1kΩ to 10kΩ) must be connected between the GPIO pin and the desired high-voltage level (VDD).
+The external pull-up resistor must be connected between the GPIO pin and the desired high-voltage level (VDD).
 Without this pull-up resistor, the pin will remain in an undefined state when not actively driven low.

 Input Synchronization